kemitchell/writing.kemitchell.com/_drafts/Technology-of-No-Confidence.md

-easy for computers to work from starting point to result, but impractically difficult for anyone to work backwards from result to starting point---and trapdoor functions---one-way functions that are easy to reverse with a specific hint.
+easy for computers to work from starting point to result, but impractically difficult for anyone to work backwards from result to starting point---and trapdoor functions---one-way functions that are easy to reverse, but only with a specific hint.

 As it turns out, these tools combine to achieve all manner of useful tricks, from verifying the authenticity of documents to encrypting messages and creating forgery-proof digital signatures.
-These tools embody natural power imbalances:  If John Q. Public uses [Transport Layer Security] to read a blog, the NSA and their billions can't find out whether he read the flan recipe or Revolutionary Council Meeting minutes.
+These tools embody natural power imbalances:  If John Q. Public uses [Transport Layer Security] to read a blog, the NSA and their billions can't find out whether he read the flan recipe or Revolutionary Council minutes.
 If a lawyer encrypts a message to a client with [PGP], the other side can't read it without the key.

 [Transport Layer Security]: https://tools.ietf.org/html/rfc5246

 [PGP]: http://openpgp.org/

-Those power imbalances can be deployed to redress irksome power imbalances preexisting in the world.
+Those in-built power imbalances can be deployed to redress other, irksome power imbalances that precede us on the Pale Blue Dot.
 Among Cypherpunks and Cryptoanarchists, the imbalance of concern was that between individual and the state.
 Its symptoms are censorship and surveillance, especially online.
 There was also talk of proactive applications, notably voting.

 The Cypherpunks won a number of key battles, including legal battles, to ensure the availability of tools governments weren't known to circumvent.
 They won widespread adoption for their approaches among companies, notably to secure Internet-based commerce.
-They fell flat with tools for individual empowerment, which turned out to be finicky, opaque, and staunchly resistant to non-crypto-wonk comprehension.
+They fell flat with tools for individual empowerment, which turned out to be finicky, opaque, and staunchly resistant to non-wonk comprehension.

 As it turned out, they still lost.
 Companies that adopted cryptography-based security to keep electronic commerce transactions